itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] limit aspect skills based on experience
   - [ ] turn character sidebar into a drawer / overlay
   - [ ] allow users to set a crop region for the token
-  - [ ] disable form fields that players don't have permission to edit
 - token map
+  - [ ] client-side logarhythmic background brightness slider
+  - [ ] client-side logarhythmic grid brightness slider
   - [ ] right click menu on tokens with shortcuts for convenience
   - [ ] token deselection to hide side panel
   - [ ] measuring distance